Los Angeles Assault Attorney

 What is Assault in California?

 You may be charged with assault if you unlawfully attempt to injure someone else, even if you do not follow through or succeed.
 Battery, on the other hand, is charged when you commit force or violence against someone else.
+These charges are usually complicated which is why we recommend calling our experienced Los Angeles assault and battery lawyers near you.

 An assault charge may be brought under California Penal Code Section 240 PC.
 This statute defines assault as an “unlawful attempt, coupled with a present ability, to commit a violent injury on the person of another.”
 It is generally a misdemeanor in Los Angeles.